Dtradke/grf_tracking_data/README.md

     | **full_set**   | 1000             | 3000                          | 25 GB              |

     To download one of these datasets, run the `download_game_data.py` script from the root directory with the desired size of dataset from the table.
 Data will be saved to `grf_tracking_data/data/`.
-For example, to download 4 games use the `tiny_set` arg and run:
+For example, to download 12 games (4 files) use the `tiny_set` arg and run:
     ```
    python3 scripts/download_game_data.py tiny_set